tmobile/jazz-installer/README.md

 # Setup the RHEL 7 server with the installer

-Execute the below 4-Commands.
-The first command to be executed inside RHEL 7 instance, which will install all required softwares in the RHEL server
-And will also clone the repository.
+Execute the below Command.
+The first command to be executed inside RHEL 7 instance, which will install all required softwares in the RHEL server and will also clone the repository.

  1. curl -L https://raw.githubusercontent.com/tmobile/jazz-installer/master/installscripts/terraforminstaller/rhel7Installer.sh?token=AcuYLfUy56QFj_7wyw-tWDapxZV-triUks5ZnYtmwA%3D%3D -o rhel7Installer.sh && chmod +x rhel7Installer.sh && ./rhel7Installer.sh && cd ./jazz-installer/installscripts/wizard && ./run.py